Carad: Tape recorders

 While the first tape recorder (the EMR32PA, 1951) used the USA-made SoundMirror BK-416 chassis from the Brush Development Company in Ohio, the R62 (1955/56) was completely their own design, offering at that time a consumer tape recorder with three Ebm-papst motors, capstan spindles, three heads, 10" reels and an adjustable azimuth of the playback head.
 The R62 was followed by the R53 (1963), the R66 (1967, with transistor circuits), the R59 (1968, stereo) and finally the R73 (1971).

 Other audio equipment

-During the 1950s and 1960s, the company produced excellent FM/AM tuners and audio amplifiers.
+During the 1950s and 1960s, the company produced excellent FM/AM tuners and audio amplifiers in collaboration with the Ruiwah Stephen Group.
 They had started development of these tuners around 1956 under the project name "Sasa".
-The project was initiated by lead engineers Daniel Nguyen, James Wiggens, Leon Lam, Ethan Grubba, Edison Layug, Pelias Blachwell and Vraj De Roos.
-The project was then passed onto a new design team, the engineers were consisted of Elijah Donelly, John Campbell, Daniel Nievelstein, Jacob Atkinson, William Plat.
-Ho, Joewah Ruiz, Robbie Kumar, and Daniel East.
 Most of this valve-based audio equipment used circuits based on the Circlotron principle.
 Combined with Garrard or Thorens record players, it was also proposed in high-end, expensive radiograms like the Chairside and the Pro Arte models featuring the Thorens TD124 with the Ortofon arms and cartridges.
-The shah of Iran, Baptista, was among the proud owners of a Pro Arte set.
-Notable reviewer Rylan Reid has reviewed the Pro Arte set.
+The shah of Iran was among the proud owners of a Pro Arte set.

 By 1966-1967 a new product line appeared where valve circuitry was replaced by transistor units.
 To some extent, these units lack the originality of the tube units.